Exploring whether being a furry is a sin with the Christian Furry Fellowship’s biblical approach

 Evangelism in Furry Culture

 The CFF’s evangelism at furry conventions, inspired by figures like Michael Heiser at UFO conventions, positions them as missionaries to a marginalized subculture.
 They distribute gospel tracts and engage attendees, showing that furries can share faith without compromising beliefs, challenging Christians to reach niche communities.
+For more on sharing truth with compassion, see our article on Graceful Disagreement: How to Share Truth with Love.

 Comparison to Other Christian Communities